Allied Irish, Citigroup settle litigation over rogue trader

-NEW YORK Citigroup Inc (C.N) has settled long-running litigation in which Allied Irish Banks Plc (ALBK.I) accused it of helping rogue currency trader John Rusnak rack up a $691 million (479 million pounds) loss.
+NEW YORK Citigroup Inc (C.N) has settled long-running litigation in which Allied Irish Banks Plc (ALBK.I) accused it of helping rogue currency trader John Rusnak rack up a $691 million loss.

 U.S. District Judge Deborah Batts in Manhattan on Thursday ordered the dismissal of the 12-1/2-year-old case, in which government-controlled AIB sought $500 million of compensatory damages plus punitive damages.